koolkalang/koolkalang.github.io/_posts/2014-11-20-Project-4---Peanut-Butter-Jelly.md

 - nuke
 - maya
 ---
-We took a scene from the ongoing Peanut Butter Jelly project, and did a few tweaks to the scne.
+We took a scene from the ongoing Peanut Butter Jelly project, and did a few tweaks to the scene.

 1. write out and read back in cachce nodes to speed up node reading.
 2. Get a clearer view of the underwater ocean by reducing the depth blur, and color correcting the elements to look as if the water is shallower.
 <center>
 <iframe src="//player.vimeo.com/video/112372264" width="500" height="281" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe> <p><a href="http://vimeo.com/109262554"></a> from <a href="http://vimeo.com/usero">Paolo Usero</a> on <a href="https://vimeo.com">Vimeo</a>.</p>
 Source:</br>
-<iframe width="560" height="315" src="//www.youtube.com/embed/NHVORVmgAno" frameborder="0" allowfullscreen></iframe>
 </center>

 <a href="http://i.imgur.com/HueIeO5.png"><img src="http://i.imgur.com/HueIeO5.png"/></a>
 <a href="http://i.imgur.com/VYt5P9L.png"><img src="http://i.imgur.com/VYt5P9L.png"/></a>
 <a href="http://i.imgur.com/j2CSlIw.png"><img src="http://i.imgur.com/j2CSlIw.png"/></a>
----

 ---